brunokoga/Montevideo/spells_dir/pryingEyes.md

 **School** divination; **Level** sorcere_dir/wizard 8

-This spell functions like _prying eyes, _except that the eyes can see all things as they actually are, just as if they had _ [true seeing](trueSeeing#_true-seeing _with a range of 120 feet.
+This spell functions like _prying eyes, _except that the eyes can see all things as they actually are, just as if they had _ [true seeing](trueSeeing#_true-seeing) _with a range of 120 feet.
 Thus, they can navigate darkened areas at normal speed.
 Also, a _greater prying eye_'s maximum Perception modifier is +25 instead of +15.